manovHacksaw/spermdotfun/docs/technical-architecture.md

 # Technical Architecture

-This document describes the technical stack, inter-process communication, module boundaries, and key implementation choices in SPRMFUN.
+This document describes the technical stack, module boundaries, WebSocket protocol, and key implementation decisions in SPRMFUN.

 ---